AndreyTavleev/Mandelbrot_Julia/README.md

   value of $N$ depends on the zoom level as
   $N=100\cdot(1 + \lg({\rm zoom}))$.
 * **Power** — Degree of the polynomial $k$ ($2 \leq k \leq 8$).
+Mandelbrot sets shift when the power is changed, so use the `Reset limits` button to re-centre the set.

 To generate an image with the desired **Horizon**, **N** and **Power**, enter the values and click the